As we close out this crazy year, we wanted to leave you—our first-year art teachers—with a special note crafted just for you.

 academic offerings.
 Contributors use terms in the way they are most often talked about

 in the scope of their educational experiences.

-Lindsey is the Media Content Manager at The Art of Education University.
-She is passionate about equipping art teachers to be successful in their classrooms.
-She firmly believes that art is a safe place for students to explore and process the challenging topics and concepts around them.
+Lindsey McGinnis is AOEU’s Media Content Manager and a former high school art educator.
+She is passionately equipping art teachers to be successful in their classrooms and firmly believes that art is a safe place for students to explore and process the challenging topics and concepts around them.